Skip to main content

 Artos API Documentation

 Welcome to the Artos API documentation.
-Artos is a platform for generating Medical and Regulatory documents using MRT (Machine Readable Template) technology.
+Artos is a platform for generating Medical and Regulatory documents using structured templates.
 The API enables document generation, template management, content search, and document organization.

 Overview

-The Artos API provides a RESTful interface for working with MRT-based document generation.
+The Artos API provides a RESTful interface for template-based document generation.
 It enables organizations to:

-• Generate documents asynchronously by extracting content from source documents and applying MRT templates
+• Generate documents asynchronously by extracting content from source documents and applying templates

-• Manage MRT templates with nested sections and extraction rules
+• Manage templates with nested sections and extraction rules

 • Organize documents into document sets for collaborative work